-Broadwan (external link) is a European co-funded project (IST-2002-001930) that aims at realising a combined fixed and mobile wireless network providing good coverage for all.
+Broadwan is a European co-funded project (IST-2002-001930) that aims at realising a combined fixed and mobile wireless network providing good coverage for all.

-Efficient wireless access systems ensure that everyone in Europe can get access for broadband services within a reasonable time frame.
-A pan-European full service coverage requirement leads to an access networking structure where wireless solutions are necessary as well as attractive.
+Efficient wireless access systems ensure that everyone in Europe can get access to broadband services within a reasonable time frame.
+A pan-European full-service coverage requirement leads to an access networking structure where wireless solutions are necessary as well as attractive.

-SecurePhone (external link) is a European co-funded project (IST-2002-506883) that aims at realising a new mobile communication system enabling biometrically authenticated users to deal m-contracts during a mobile phone call in a highly dependable and secure way.
-The SecurePhone is based on an prototypal 3G/B3G-enabled smartphone, providing a number of innovative functionalities, including authentication by means of a “biometric recogniser”, mutually recognise each other, and exchange in real time audio and / or e-signed text files.
+SecurePhone is a European co-funded project (IST-2002-506883) that aims at realising a new mobile communication system enabling biometrically authenticated users to deal m-contracts during a mobile phone call in a highly dependable and secure way.
+The SecurePhone is based on a prototypal 3G/B3G-enabled smartphone, providing a number of innovative functionalities, including authentication by means of a “biometric recogniser”, mutually recognise each other, and exchange in real-time audio and/or re-signed text files.

 SecurePhone’s biometric recogniser will be based on fusing a combination of non-intrusive innovative biometric schemes such as audio-visual and handwritten signature identification techniques.
 Biometrically authenticated users get direct access to the SecurePhone’s built-in e-signing facilities.